imperugo/imperugo.github.io/_posts/2016-01-12-Using-Kestrel-with-ASPNET-5.markdown

 Now that you know what is Kestrel let’s see how to use it.

-First of all, when you create a new project from Visual Studio or Yeoman the project is automatically configured to run using Kestrel, in fact into your ```project.config``` you should have something like that
+First of all, when you create a new project from Visual Studio or Yeoman the project is automatically configured to run using Kestrel, in fact into your ```project.json``` you should have something like that

 ![Kestrel-001]({{ site.url }}/assets/2016/01/Kestrel-001.jpg)